MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 A: I know so many people that talk just like that! [laughs] That's awesome!
 How did you get hooked up with Joe Jackson?
 {: .interviewer }

 T: Joe Jackson sent out an email to probably 20 of his ex-bandmates, or people he knew in the music business to try to find a guitar player who could sing and was good with effects.
-So one of them who used to play with him, [Andy Ezrin&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://www.cdbaby.com/Artist/AndyEzrin), this keyboard player guy I know from college, got the email and he sent it to me and said, "Hey, you should do this, audition for Joe!"  and I said, "Oh yeah, I love Joe!"
+So one of them who used to play with him, [Andy Ezrin&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://www.cdbaby.com/Artist/AndyEzrin), this keyboard player guy I know from college, got the email and he sent it to me and said, "Hey, you should do this, audition for Joe!"  and I said, "Oh yeah, I love Joe!"
 So I sent Joe an email and 6 other people recommended me and then I got to audition for him and he was super cool and we hit it off right away!
 There you go.
 {: .interviewee }

 A: When was this?